NHPRC Funded Records Projects in Tennessee Through THRAB

 - Country Music Hall of Fame: supplies to process images captured and published by the Music City News.

-- Dyer County Archives: supplies to process interstate files.
+- Dyer County Archives: supplies to process interstate files, supplies to clean and rehouse County Court Books.

 - Highlander Research and Education Center: hiring contract staff to create an organizational records management plan and process papers.